What Is a community property state?

 How do I allocate our income?

-If a taxpayer in a community property state files a Married Filing Separate (MFS) return, they must fill out the MFS Allocation for Community Property states.
+If a taxpayer in a community property state files a Married Filing Separate (MFS) tax return, you are required to complete the MFS allocation.
+This is where you'll enter your spouse’s tax information.
 To find this form go to:

 - Federal Section